 Since I discovered I was gluten intolerant and switched to wine, I have found that you really can get much better wine by spending a bit more.
 Most of the wines you see here are unlikely to be found in your local supermarket, but Majestic wines stock most of them, both online and bricks-and-mortar.
 I promise you one thing - you won't hear me talking the usual bollocks about old leather and a hint of graphite.
-I either like it or I don't.
-In no particular order:
+Prices for wines show here vary from about 12GBP to 30GBP/bottle, at half-case (6 bottle, i.e. the normal size box these days) costs.
+So, in no particular order:

 Ignore the trendy label :).
 A little bit higher in price than the others, El Viejo (the old one) is from a vineyard where the vines are more than 100 years old.
 That age seems to give a very decent depth and complexity to the flavour.
 Like all Ribera Del Duero, can be a little heavy on the tannin for some.